Ultrafast Photonics within the European Research Council (ERC) project TIMING (2019)

 The project deploys within a fertile international collaboration of researchers.
 The successful candidate will join an interdisciplinary team and is expected to aim for an aggressive publication/dissemination strategy.

-The project will be supervised by Dr Marco Peccianti.
+The project will be supervised by Prof Marco Peccianti.

 You will receive: